-On the same day that a person dies, their possessions, contract and debts are transferred to an estate.
-It is therefore the estate owner(s) who have the right to sign a possible change of holder of a domain name.
-The person with the right to sign for the estate is stated in the estate register which is available from the Swedish Tax Agency.
+On the same day that a person dies, their possessions, contracts, and debts are transferred to an estate.
+It is therefore the estate owner(s) who has the right to sign a possible change of holder of a domain name.
+The person who has the right to subscribe for the estate is stated in the estate register, which is available from the Swedish Tax Agency.
 The registrar can also ask the estate owner(s) to submit documentation on the estate register.